Nick2116/ESP32C3BTN/README.md

 An ESP32C3 powered WiFi enabled power button

 I had made this because I wanted to be able to turn on my server without actually being there to press the power button.
-I bought a chinese ESP32C3 super mini and flashed it with LOLIN C3 MINI Micropython Firmware, it works most of the time 🥲.
+I bought a chinese ESP32C3 super mini and flashed it with LOLIN C3 MINI Micropython Firmware, it works most of the time :).

+# Features
+- Automatically connects to WiFi on boot
+- If it loses WiFI connection, it will attempt to reconnect for 60 seconds.
+While it is doing this, it will blink twice per second and if it cant reconnect within the alotted time it ill hold the pin high.
+- Uptime counter.
+- Low power usage and small footprint, universally compatible with motherboards.
+- Reliable (personally tested to >30D uptime, self-reported).
+- Does not use the internet by default, however it can be manually exposed through your router.

 Schematic